 “Hayes Valley’s longtime favorite brasserie, Absinthe, has a new executive chef, Ryan Fowler, and to kick things off, he’s jazzing up the brunch menu with pain perdu and Dungeness crab and avocado omelettes,” via Eater SF, August 2019

 “Just because it’s one of the oldest restaurants in Hayes Valley doesn’t mean that Absinthe Brasserie and Bar has lost its shine.
 An outstanding cocktail program, along with French and Mediterranean-inspired dishes, makes Absinthe a neighborhood go-to for locals and hungry shoppers alike,” via SF Travel, August 2019

 “An homage to all things French, Absinthe is still one of my favorite places to eat in the city.
 Why?
 It’s a buzzy destination that feels glamorous and special, evoking a one-of-a-kind feeling of Belle Epoque-era Paris,” via SF Bay Times, June 2019

 Absinthe Brasserie & Bar is in San Francisco's vibrant and charming Hayes Valley neighborhood, and is among the city’s beloved longest-running dining institutions.
 It features a creative menu of French brasserie fare, along with an inspired selection of classic cocktails.
 With lively, informal décor that evokes turn-of-the-century France, Absinthe’s warm, convivial atmosphere has romanced locals and visitors alike since its founding in 1998.
-Located within walking distance of Civic Center and the performing-arts centers, Absinthe is currently offering a menu of provisions for takeout and delivery for you to safely enjoy at home - or - if you're wanting a bit of fresh air, join us in our seat-yourself parklets on Hayes and Gough Streets.
+Located within walking distance of Civic Center and the performing-arts centers, Absinthe is currently hibernating pending news on the easing of restrictions for outdoor dining.